Edward Via College of Osteopathic Medicine

 The Edward Via College of Osteopathic Medicine (VCOM) is a private osteopathic medical school on the campus of Virginia Tech in Blacksburg, Virginia.
 Founded in 2002, VCOM graduated its first class of 139 students in June 2007.
 VCOM grants Doctor of Osteopathic Medicine degrees (DO) and is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

-VCOM has branch campuses in Spartanburg, South Carolina, Auburn, Alabama, and Monroe, Louisiana, and Bluefield, Virginia.
-According to the U.S. News & World Report, VCOM has a total enrollment of 2,614 students and an acceptance rate of 17.6 percent.
+VCOM has branch campuses in Spartanburg, South Carolina; Auburn, Alabama; Monroe, Louisiana; and Bluefield, Virginia.
+As of 2026, according to U.S. News & World Report, VCOM has a total enrollment of 2,592 students and an acceptance rate of 16.5 percent.

 History

-The school was founded in 2001 when Virginia Tech and the Harvey W. Peters Research Foundation worked together to start up a new private school of osteopathic medicine called the Edward Via Virginia College of Osteopathic Medicine (VCOM).
+The school was founded in 2001 when Virginia Tech and the Harvey W. Peters Research Foundation worked together to start up a new private school of osteopathic medicine, and it was formally incorporated in September of that year.
+The foundation had been funded by the philanthropist Marion Bradley Via, who died in 1993.
+Her sons, Peter and Edward, inherited her estate, and the latter was a major supporter of the foundation and an advocate for the establishment of a medical school in southwest Virginia.
+The resulting college, the Edward Via Virginia College of Osteopathic Medicine (VCOM), was named in his honor.
+At the time, it was the 20th osteopathic medical school in the country, and the fourth medical school in the state.
+As the school was not connected with a healthcare system, it sought out affiliations with hospitals for its students' clinical training.
+Carilion Clinic showed early interest in being a partner.
+Zoning for construction of the school was approved by the city council in November 2001, and construction began in February of the following year.

 In June 2007, VCOM graduated its inaugural class of 139 students.
-The college was originally named the Edward Via Virginia College of Osteopathic Medicine, which was later shortened to its present name.

 VCOM is incorporated as a private, non-profit institution and has a collaborative agreement with Virginia Tech and Auburn University for education, research, and student activities.

 In 2010, the school founded its second campus in Spartanburg, South Carolina, with classes starting in September 2011.
 VCOM-Carolinas graduated its first class in May 2015.

 In 2012, the school announced plans to establish a third campus in collaboration with Auburn University in Auburn, Alabama, with classes starting in the fall of 2015.

 Medical graduates of VCOM receive a Doctor of Osteopathic Medicine (D.O.) degree and obtain medical licensure by the same boards as graduates with an MD by participating in the same residency programs as their MD peers.
 The osteopathic curriculum entails additional training in a technique called osteopathic manipulative medicine besides conventional medicine and surgery.
 While graduates of VCOM may pursue any field of medicine, students typically pursue primary care to serve a rural population.

-According to the U.S. News & World Report, VCOM was the second-largest medical school in the U.S. in 2021, with a total enrollment of 2,122 students among its four campuses.
+According to U.S. News & World Report, VCOM was the second-largest medical school in the U.S. in 2021, with a total enrollment of 2,122 students among its four campuses.